pw4rn3r/ECE382/labs/lab1/index.md

 There are a couple of ways to implement multiply - **strive for the fastest possible implementation**.
 Solutions that multiply in O(n) time will receive half points.
 Only solutions that multiply in O(log n) time will receive full points.

 O(n) means that the time it takes to reach a solution varies with the size of the input.
-O(log n) means that time to solvevaries with the log of the size of the input.
+O(log n) means that time to solve varies with the log of the size of the input.

 ## Prelab